hnsfund/xnhns/README.md

 We have built [external adapters](https://github.com/hnsfund/xnhns-domain-verification-clea) so any ChainLink oracle can join the XNHNS oracle network and help verify DNS records.
 ChainLink is inherently crosschain protocol just like XNHNS so it is a perfect fit since we can utilize the same smart contracts and service providers on every chain we use.

 Any smart contract can read TLD owners registered by the `XNHNSOracle` contract.
 There is a whitelist of external contracts that are allowed to initiate requests to verify domains to prevent spam (deposit on verify() reduces spam).
 This allows multiple registrars to operate at once, and reducing .

+### NOTICE: We are currently using a non-Chainlink, trusted oracle while we are in alpha to improve product iterations.
 ## The Graph
 Use the graph for data querying on the frontend.
 Pulled from [ENS subgraph](https://github.com/ensdomains/ens-subgraph) with some minor additions for XNHNS requirements like oracle events.
 Subgraphs names follow the format `xnhns-{networkName}` where networkName is the short code used in the HIP5 NS record e.g. 'eth' for Ethereum mainnet.
 - [Subgraph.yaml](https://github.com/hnsfund/xnhns/blob/master/packages/subgraph/src/subgraph.template.yaml)